Mycellius/mycellius.github.io/README.md

 Just learning

-## disclaimer
+## wacky
-i don't own any image or intellectual property unless specified and all credit and rights go to their respective owners
+i don't own any images and/or intellectual property unless specified and all credits and rights go to their respective owners